Snixy Kitchen

 Pumpkin Cheesecake Filling

 • Beat the cream cheese and sugars over medium-high speed in the bowl of a stand mixer or a large bowl with a hand mixer, until smooth and creamy, scraping down the sides a few times.
-Add the sour cream, vanilla, and salt, and beat on medium speed combined, scraping down the sides again.
+Add the corn starch, spices, sour cream, vanilla, and salt, and beat on medium speed combined, scraping down the sides again.

 • Add the eggs mixing on medium speed until just combined, scraping down the sides as you go.
 Be careful not to overmix the filling after you've added the eggs or you will incorporate too much air into the cheesecake, leading to potential cracks.
 Add the pumpkin puree and mix until almost combined.
 Use a silicone spatula to mix until completely smooth.